doeixd/make-with/README.md

 console.log(ops.add(3)); // 8, typed as (...args: any[]) => any
 ```

----

-### Notes
-- **Type Safety**: The use of overloads in `make` and `makeWith` ensures precise type inference, especially for object inputs, maintaining the integrity of function signatures.
-- **Immutability**: All returned objects and functions are immutable to promote predictable behavior.
-- **Naming**: The `_with` function uses an underscore prefix to avoid conflicts with the reserved `with` keyword in strict mode.

-This updated API enhances flexibility and usability, offering functional, type-safe alternatives to traditional patterns.
-For additional practical applications, refer to the [Examples](#examples) section.

----

-### Notes
-- **Type Safety**: All functions use generics to preserve argument and return types where possible, with TypeScript ensuring compatibility.
-- **Immutability**: Returned objects and functions are immutable, promoting predictable behavior.
-- **Naming**: `_with` uses an underscore prefix to avoid the reserved `with` keyword in strict mode.

-This API is designed for flexibility and ease of use, replacing traditional patterns with functional, type-safe alternatives.
-See the [Examples](#examples) section for practical applications and comparisons to other approaches.

-## Conclusion
+## Conclusion 🎯

 The `_with`, `make`, and `makeWith` utilities offer a functional, type-safe alternative to traditional JavaScript patterns.
-They replace the builder pattern’s chaining with single-step composition, eliminate `this` and binding hassles, simplify class-based state management with explicitness, and reduce module boilerplate with dynamic function grouping.
+They replace the builder pattern's chaining with single-step composition, eliminate `this` and binding hassles, simplify class-based state management with explicitness, and reduce module boilerplate with dynamic function grouping.
 Use this library when you want modular, predictable, and maintainable code without the overhead of conventional approaches.
-Start simple and scale as your project demands!
+Start simple and scale as your project demands! 🚀